 High quality, yet uniquely personal

 Pieces of you.
-One of the best parts about giving homemade, is that they’re a part of you.
+One of the best parts about giving homemade is that they’re a part of you.
 And you’ll never have to worry that you got someone the same exact gift as someone else.
-We held a Christmas party a couple years ago and one of our friends brought us their own unique Christmas ornament that’s still hanging, year after year, on our tree.
+We held a Christmas party a couple of years ago and one of our friends brought us their own unique Christmas ornament that’s still hanging, year after year, on our tree.
 In hindsight, I wish I had asked everyone to bring one Christmas ornament.
 Hm, maybe it’s time for another Christmas party.

 Quality and a sense of pride.
 When you’re giving someone something homemade, you usually strive to make it really good.
-There’s pleasure from giving something that YOU made.
+There’s a pleasure from giving something that YOU made.
 Before making our vanilla extract, we scoured a lot of different sites, just to get the flavour just right and it was well worth it – it’s really good.
 If you’ve ever bought vanilla extract from the stores, you know how expensive it can be for such a tiny little bottle.
 But to make it on your own, it’s incredibly easy, a fraction of the cost and much better tasting than the crap you get in the stores.
 Even in some of the so-called “Pure” vanilla extracts, we found the first ingredient is water!
 Making our own wine, same net benefit.
 In terms of quality, it tastes like a $12 bottle of wine, for the cost of just over $4.